-THE PHYSICAL SETTING/CHEMISTRY (HONORS) (Grade 10/11/or 12) (4216)
+THE PHYSICAL SETTING/CHEMISTRY (HONORS) (4216)

 The honors section of The Physical Setting/Chemistry is an enriched level that can be taken as an option instead of the standard Chemistry course.
 The honors class covers all of the Regents Chemistry content, with the addition of higher level material geared as a suggested prerequisite to the Advanced Placement Chemistry course.